metaskills/minitest-spec-rails/README.md

   * We aim to leverage existing Rails test directories and files!
   * No special test helper and/or generators.
   * Easy migration path for existing Rails applications.
+  * How we go about freedom patching Rails.

 So the goal of this project is to make Rails 3 or 4 applications just work as if rails-core had decided to support MiniTest::Spec all along.
 We believe that eventually that day will come and when it does, all your tests will still work!
 So bundle up and get started!